-So I’ll admit it, I’m a bit of a “Pintrest” mum….
-Because with such great ideas out there, who has time to come up with their own original ideas right ?
+So I’ll admit it, I’m a bit of a “Pintrest” mum, I could spend hours trawling the internet looking for the next fun thing to do with the boys.
 With it being “holiday season” with various mid year breaks coming up its perfect timing to get some new ideas on how to spend time with your kids.

 My eldest (3 turning 4) is really getting into a “reaction” phase, he loves to see things coming together causing a reaction, everything from plants growing, cars crashing (really) to materials reacting.
-I too, have a slight “science” obsession, though my High School teachers may beg to differ (or that might have been laziness), I love to play and see chemical reactions, or grow your own crystals etc. I actually can’t wait for him to get older and we can start playing with more complex ideas.
+I too, have a slight “science” obsession, though my High School teachers may beg to differ, I love to play and see chemical reactions, I love creating things, like growing your own crystals and I actually can’t wait for him to get older so we can start playing with more complex ideas.

 Here’s a list of my favourite “Science experiments” to do with my kids.
 I would say age appropriate from about 18 months through to 6 years old?